matheuscs/fasttube/README.md

 - Requires: Android SDK, ML Kit, TensorFlow Lite model (YOLOv8)

+You will need to use a `tflite` file to identify the YT videos.
+I shared mine in Releases page, but if your layout is different you'll probably need to generate your own.
+Add them to the `assets` folder in Android project.

 ### Flask Backend

 Requires:
 - [Groq API Key](https://console.groq.com/keys) (or adapt the code to use OpenAI, Ollama, etc.)
 - [YouTube Data API v3 Key](https://console.cloud.google.com/apis/library/youtube.googleapis.com)

-If you don't want to get them, just set `debug` to `False` in the request.
+If you don't want to get them, just set `debug` to `True` in the request.

 Adjust your IP to the one displayed when running backend.